Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 These features make Dpdl a powerful development platform for rapid development and fast prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

-A dedicated Dpdl language plug-in (DpdlAINerd) for AI generative code allows also to automatically generate and embed executable code sections via defined embedded natural language descriptions inside Dpdl code.
+The included dedicated Dpdl language plug-in (DpdlAINerd) for AI generative code allows to automatically generate and embed executable code sections and content or data via embedded natural language descriptions defined inside Dpdl code.

-Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage research and facilitate development.
+Dpdl is designed to enable integration of different technologies seamlessly to leverage research and facilitate development.

 DpdlEngine stack overview